crystal-code-tools/CRYSTALpytools/README.md

 ### Install CRYSTALpytools

-The CRYSTALpytools package can be installed from pip.
-Pip is a package-management system written in Python and is used to install and manage software packages (called modules in python).
+The CRYSTALpytools package can be installed from `pip` of [PyPI](https://pypi.org/project/CRYSTALpytools/).
+PyPI is a package-management system written in Python and is used to install and manage software packages (called modules in python).

 ``` console
 pip install --upgrade CRYSTALpytools